Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 END
 ```

-Let's look at each of these properites and what they mean:
+Let's look at each of these properties and what they mean:

 `ZenGin Archive`